 View all Bass Festival events here

-On 19 May renaissance one and Canongate launched Dan Rhode's Little Hands Clapping paperback, with readings by Dan and special guest writer/multimedia performer Barry Yourgrau
+In May 2011 renaissance one and Canongate launched Dan Rhode's Little Hands Clapping paperback, a winner of an E M Forster Award, with readings by Dan and special guest writer/multimedia performer Barry Yourgrau.

 DAN RHODES is the author of five other books including Anthropology, Don’t Tell Me the Truth About Love and, writing as Danuta de Rhodes, The Little White Car.
 He has been named one of the Twenty Best of Young British Novelists by Granta magazine and one of the Best British Novelists Under Forty by the Daily Telegraph.
 In 2010 he won the E.M.
 Forster Award.

 New York-based writer and multimedia performer BARRY YOURGRAU’s latest book is Gangster Fables, short stories with variations on gangster motifs and he is also published in Monkey Business: New Voices from Japan.
 He has performed on MTV and National Public Radio and his The Sadness of Sex movie has been an online success.

 "I can never remember my dreams, so Barry Yourgrau's stories are a pretty good substitute" David Byrne

 A renaissance one production in association with Canongate